Turning Every County into an E-Recording County: What You Need to Know About “Papering Out” and Recording Electronic Records

 Generally, any papering out process involves three steps:

 - The right person in your office (usually a notary) will supervise the printing of the electronic document to be recorded.
 This printout should be the entire document, including any notarizations applied to the document by an electronic or remote notary.

 - The notary would then attach his or her own Certificate stating that the printout is a true and accurate printout.

 - The paper document with the new “Certification” is then submitted for recording.

 A New Industry Standard?

-In addition to these 10 states, three additional states (Iowa, Maryland, and Washington) have passed laws that will go into effect in 2020 allowing for papering-out of electronic documents.
+In addition to these 10 states, three additional states have passed papering-out laws that will go into effect in 2020: Iowa (effective date of July 1, 2020), Maryland, and Washington (both with an effective date of October 1, 2020).
+More states are expected to follow suit.

 As digital closing solutions grow in popularity, it’s important county recorders have the tools and means to handle a range of closing methods, whether the closing is in-person, hybrid or fully online.
 These papering-out laws will help county recorders meet changing consumer and industry preferences, allowing buyers and sellers across the country to close when and how they want.